Russian corvette Geyzer

-The Geyzer is a Nanuchka-class corvette in the Soviet Navy and later the Russian Navy.
+Geyzer is a Nanuchka-class corvette in the Soviet Navy and later the Russian Navy.

 Specifications

 Small missile ships of the Project 1234 according to NATO classification Nanuchka-class corvette is a series of Soviet small missile ships (MRK) of the 3rd rank built at shipyards of the USSR from 1967-1992.

 The type consists of three series of subprojects: